Who is screened for breast cancer?

 If you notice any symptoms that could be due to breast cancer don’t wait until your next mammogram.
 See your GP straight away.
 There is information about how to check your breasts in the early detection section.

-We have more detailed information about the findings of the breast screening review in our questions and answers section.
+We have detailed information about the findings of the 2012 breast screening review.
+The review was funded by Cancer Research UK.

 Question about cancer?
 Contact our information nurse team